Italians are Barcelona’s greatest foreign born population and all 25,000+ of them need their pizza fix.

 The pan di stelle dessert (tiramisu made with cookies instead of ladyfingers + nutella) is out of this world.
 A second location has opened at 123 Avinguda Diagonal (metro Poblenou, yellow line L4).

 Get there early (8 pm) if any of the big Italian football teams are playing.

 Da Michele Barcelona

 €9.00-€15.00 | Consell de Cent 336 | Metro: Passeig de Gracia (various) | Website

 So, the place that made pizza famous in Naples all way back in 1870 has recently opened and is already a Barcelona pizza institution.
 If you don’t trust me then maybe trust Julia Roberts’ moral obligation in Eat, Pray, Love.

-World-renowned chef Anthony Bourdain also ranks it among his highest.
+World-renowned chef Anthony Bourdain also ranked it among his highest.
 It’s €9.00 for a margherita but with such authentic quality and massive pizzas spilling over the plate I haven’t heard any complaints.

 €9.00-€14.00 | 48 Carretera de Collblanc | Metro: Collblanc (various) | Website

 One of the best Southern Italian restaurants in Barcelona, this one specializes in Calabrian cuisine so try anything with their homemade spicy sausage.
 The in-house ravioli are terrific but the wood-burning oven and terrific pizza selection are the highlight.